jmnarloch/rxjava-spring-boot-starter/README.md

 ```

 The `Observable` will wrap any produced results into a list and make it process through Spring's message converters.
-In case if you need to return exactly one result you can use `rx.Single` instead.
-You can think of `rx.Single`
+In case if you need to return exactly one result you can use `io.reactivex.rxjava3.core.Single` instead.
+You can think of `io.reactivex.rxjava3.core.Single`
 as counterpart of Spring's `DeferredResult` or `ListenableFuture`.
-Also with `rx.Single`, and unlike with `rx.Observable`
+Also with `io.reactivex.rxjava3.core.Single`, and unlike with `io.reactivex.rxjava3.core.Observable`
 it is possible to return `ResponseEntity` in order to have the control of the HTTP headers or the status code of the
 response.